-Now an intimate and restful B&B run by Pietro and his wife Mattea, who cannot do enough to ensure you have a perfect stay, La Finestra Sul Fiume sits in meadows on the edge of Valeggio sul Mincio, a small town whose castle crowns the hill behind.
-There are just 5 rustic rooms - 4 in an ivy-clad outbuilding at the water’s edge, another in a self-contained cottage at the top of the lawn – ideal for nature lovers and romantics.
-By day, dragonflies hover among the lilies and herons pose in the shallows; come evening, aperitifs are served under a flaming sky as frogs croak in the reeds and fireflies glow like scattered embers.
+Now an intimate and restful B&B run by Pietro and his wife Mattea, who cannot do enough to ensure you have a perfect stay, La Finestra Sul Fiume sits in lush gardens on the edge of small town Valeggio sul Mincio whose castle crowns the hill behind.
+There are just three rooms – two in an ivy-clad outbuilding at the water’s edge, another in a self-contained cottage at the top of the lawn – ideal for nature lovers and romantics.
+By day, dragonflies hover among the lilies while herons and swans pose in the shallows; come evening, aperitifs are served under a flaming sky as frogs croak in the reeds and fireflies glow like scattered embers.
 If you can pull yourselves away, you can stroll into the pretty village of Borghetto, explore Lake Garda and historic Verona (both less than 30 minutes away by car), or cycle through fields of poppies.
-But if you find the lure of lazy days by the river too strong to resist, there are plenty of hammocks where you can lie back with a book and let the birds sing you to sleep.
+But if you find the lure of lazy days by the river too strong to resist, there are plenty of deckchairs where you can lie back with a book and let the birds sing you to sleep.

-- Blissful gardens, with sofas under a shady gazebo, deckchairs on a lantern-lit jetty, and little islands connected by stone bridges
+- Blissful gardens, with sofas under a large, shady gazebo, deckchairs on a jetty, and little islands connected by stone bridges, all illuminated at night

 - Delicious breakfasts, tailored to your tastes and served under the willows as swans and geese drift slowly by

 - Pietro and Mattea (assisted by a troupe of friendly cats) are warm and welcoming hosts, full of insider tips on the region they love

 - A great area for foodies – Valeggio sul Mincio is famed for its tortellini pasta, and there are waterside restaurants a 10-minute walk away in Borghetto.
 Cookery workshops can be arranged, too

-- Rooms are homely rather than luxurious, with no TVs or toiletries, and showers only in the ensuites
+- Rooms are comfortable rather than luxurious, with no TVs, and showers only in the ensuites

 - No bar or restaurant, but eating out is easy around these parts